 DeKalb’s VOICE contributes to our community by supporting educational and significant needs.

-The Community Foundation’s youth philanthropy group, DeKalb’s VOICE, is a grant making advisory group with fourteen student members.
+The Community Foundation’s youth philanthropy group, DeKalb’s VOICE, is a grant making advisory group.
 VOICE meets once a month during the school year to learn about the community and its charitable needs.

 DeKalb’s VOICE has members from DeKalb, Eastside, Garrett and Lakewood Park Schools.
 The students are grade 9 through grade 12.
 Once appointed, each student serves on the group through his/her high school graduation.
 The Dekko Foundation and Community Foundation DeKalb County sponsor DeKalb’s VOICE, working together to grow a new generation of philanthropic leaders.